 - Double faucets have separate hot and cold water valves to the left and right of the faucet.
 The handles can be part of the baseplate or separately mounted.
 Two-handled faucets are more challenging to install, and you need both hands to adjust the water temperature.

-- Touchless models are a relatively new technology that’s now available for home use.
+- Touchless faucets are a relatively new technology that’s now available for home use.
 The most significant advantage of these models is convenience and cleanliness.
 A movement sensor activates the water, so if your hands are full or dirty, you don’t have to touch the fixture.
 They do cost more than single and double faucets.

-- Faucets with stationary spouts typically come with a separate sprayer mounted on the side.
+Kitchen faucet spouts come with stationary, pulldown, or pullout options.
+Faucets with stationary spouts typically come with a separate sprayer mounted on the side.
 Side sprayers are falling out of fashion nowadays but still available in basic models.
 These units are mounted away from the spout faucet, and they require a hole in the sink, which makes it more complicated to install due to the extra plumbing lines needed.

-- Pulldown and pullout spouts feature a built-in sprayer that functions as a stationary spout when not in use.
+Pulldown and pullout spouts feature a built-in sprayer that functions as a stationary spout when not in use.
 The spout pulls out or down from the single-handle faucet head on a hose.
 There’s a counterweight in the neck of the faucet that helps the hose and spout to retract.
 These types of spouts come in handy when rinsing vegetables or cleaning the sink.

 Although both pullout and pulldown faucets have many similarities, the major difference between the two is the amount of clearance it needs.
 A pulldown faucet generally has a taller, gooseneck spout, and the actual spray hose is usually shorter than pullout models.

 Pulldowns are excellent choices for deep, single basin sinks.
 Pullout faucets have shorter spouts, and the hose is longer than pulldowns.
 They can quickly fill pots and pans from your countertop rather than in the sink.
 These faucets are suitable for shallow, double basin sinks.

 Most sinks come with mounting holes pre-drilled for faucets and accessories such as soap dispensers.
 If you are shopping for a new sink to match your faucet, you can select anything that you like as long as the faucet mounts match the number of holes in the sink.
 However, if you are replacing a faucet on an existing sink, you need to match the mounting mechanism exactly.

 If the faucet comes with a base or deck plate, it can cover extra holes that are not in use.
 In general, do not purchase a faucet with more sinkholes than your sink has—drilling holes into your sink is not easy and not recommended as a DIY task.
 There are also faucets designed to mount to a wall versus the sink.
 These faucets are typically found near a stove and are primarily used for filling pots.

-- Straight spout faucets are compact and less expensive but leave little room in your sink for filling up large pots.
+Faucet designs are either straight or have a gooseneck curve.
+Straight spout faucets are compact and less expensive but leave little room in your sink for filling up large pots.

-- Gooseneck models have higher clearances but take up more space and typically cost more.
+Gooseneck models have higher clearances but take up more space and typically cost more.
 Whatever design you pick for your kitchen, make sure it gives you plenty of reach and keep it proportional to your sink’s size.

 Faucets are available in many types of finishes.
 Standard options include chrome, stainless steel, nickel, platinum, pewter, and matte black.
 The kind of finish affects the faucet’s appearance, cleanability, resistance to spotting and rusting, and price.
 The shinier the finish, the more fingerprints and water spots will show.

 Our Top Picks

-DELTA FAUCET is one of the world’s leading manufacturers of home improvement and building products and one of the first to revolutionize faucet manufacturing.
+Delta Faucet is one of the world’s leading manufacturers of home improvement and building products and one of the first to revolutionize faucet manufacturing.
 This top pick is an excellent combination of traditional style and modern features.